Payroll compliance frameworks: components & best practices

 Wage and hour compliance requires following federal, state, and local laws that set minimum wage, overtime pay, working hours, and break requirements.

-The compliance of wage and hour makes sure that employees are paid correctly for all worked hours, including overtime at time-and-a-half for hours over 40 per week, as required by the FLSA (Fair Labor Standards Act).
-For example, a 2023 U.S. Department of Labor (DOL) investigation found a hospitality company in Knoxville, Tennessee, failed to pay proper minimum wage and overtime, resulting in over $27,296 in back wages and penalties, according to a research titled, “Employment Case Studies: 2023 Wage and Hour Violations” published by Employco USA.
+Wage and hour compliance means employees are paid correctly for all worked hours, including overtime at time-and-a-half for hours over 40 per week, as required by the FLSA (Fair Labor Standards Act).
+For example, a 2023 U.S. Department of Labor (DOL) investigation found a hospitality company in Knoxville, Tennessee, failed to pay proper minimum wage and overtime, resulting in over $27,296 in back wages and penalties, according to a research titled, "Employment Case Studies: 2023 Wage and Hour Violations" published by Employco USA.

 Tax withholding and reporting